OpenSlides/openslides-vote-service/README.md

 ## Vote Weight

-Everyvote has a weight.
+Every vote has a weight.
 It is a decimal number.
 The default is `1.000000`.
 When `meeting/users_enable_vote_weight` is set to `true`, this value can be changed for each user.
 Each user has a default vote weight (`user/default_vote_weight`), that can be changed for each meeting (`meeting_user/vote_weight`).